seanhlewis/FunctionalHeatmapping/README.md

 </div>

 **Functional Heatmapping** is a visualization system for conditioned time-dependent functions.
 It represents the functions in real-time heatmaps and calculates their movement.
 It can identify when functions cross the perimeter boundary or satisfy other specified conditions, providing clear visual insight into their paths.
-Using this tool, Bellman’s Lost in a Forest problem to be visually verified in seconds by representing time-dependent function data in real-time heatmaps.
+Using this tool, Bellman’s Lost in a Forest problem can be visually verified in seconds by representing time-dependent function data in real-time heatmaps.
 This ensures rapid, accurate verification of solutions for any conditioned time-dependent function.

 _Note: As Functional Heatmapping is being actively developed, it may occasionally generate incorrect information.
 I am committed to remedying these issues, and encourage you to [reach out](mailto:seanhlewis@utexas.edu?subject=Functional%20Heatmapping%20Bug%20Report&amp;body=Please%20describe%20the%20bug%20here.) if you find any instances of this._